vebbis321/thel.foo/content/posts/validation/index.md

 ## Introduction/Problem

-Hey, and welcome back to the channel.
-In this video I want to show you how you can create a powerful text validation in UIKit with Combine.
+In this article I want to show you how you can create a powerful text validation in UIKit with Combine.
 We are going to start with the nonsense ViewModel you see in most validation with Combine tutorials and turn it to something amazing.

 ### Creating the ViewModel
 To show you why the approach most tutorials take on this subject is a bad approach -- I think we should actually program out their solution.
-Then I'll explain to you to the limitations I met with their solution in the Messenger clone application and then we turn the bad code into something amazing.
+Then I'll explain to you to the limitations I met with their solution in the [Messenger Clone application](https://github.com/vebbis321/MessengerClone) and then we turn the bad code into something amazing.

 ### CustomTextField
-But before we start, we're going to use the CustomTextField from the previous video to perform our validation.
-If you didn't watch that one, it's just a custom class for a textField that can create different instances of itself (name, email, password).
-So I'm going to use the repository from the last video as a starting point for this one and I'll leave a link to it in the description below.
+But before we start, we're going to use the `CustomTextField` from the previous article to perform our validation.
+If you didn't read that one, it's just a custom class for a text field that can create different instances of itself (name, email, password).
+So I'm going to use the completed [repository](https://github.com/vebbis321/CustomTextField) from the last article as a starting point for this one.

 ## NameViewModel
 Okay, cool.
 Now lets get back to the ViewModel I promised to create.
-So let's say that we wanted to validate that the user typed in a valid name in our custom textField.
+So let's say that we wanted to validate that the user typed in a valid name in our custom text field.

 ```swift
 final class NameViewModel {